ryancr29/Booneadata/README.md

 Rawdata files are included as .xlsx documents, for both laboratory experiments (behavioral response assay as well as the biofiltration assay)

 Data analyses were primarily conducted in r.studio and are included as r.markdown (.rmd) files.

-Data for supplemental figures is included in a seperate file, along with the associated supplemental figures.